threes-was-taken/threes-was-taken/README.md

 ## I'm a Student and Developer

-- :hammer: I’m currently working on strengthening my JavaScript skills
+- :hammer: I’m currently working on strengthening my JavaScript and C# skills
-- 👨‍🎓  I’m currently learning about APIs, MicroServices and reading about/exploring Open Source
+- 👨‍🎓  I’m currently learning about APIs, MicroServices and re-learning C#
 - :boom: Fun fact: I love gardening in my spare time!
 - 🤔 I’m always looking for feedback as i gladly learn from my mistakes
 - 📫 You can always reach me on [Twitter](https://twitter.com/_droes_) or [LinkedIn](https://www.linkedin.com/in/dries-verelst/)